hollandmatt/package-json-parser/README.md

 `source folder` - Root folder to look for package.json files in.
 This is recursive, but ignores your dependencies (i.e. the contents of `node_modules`)
 `output file` - Where to write the results to
+`--dev` - Add this to include devDependencies

 Both are mandatory.

 ## Output

 The results are written in CSV format.
-The CSV contains a header row, then a row for each unique dependency found with the version and license information.
+The CSV contains a header row, then a row for each unique dependency found with the version, license information and the package description.